tomryan33/samples/README.md

 ## Discover Leadership
 * <b>Languages</b> PHP, HTML, CSS, JavaScript, mySQL
 * <b>Website:</b> https://discoverleadership.com
 * <b>Description:</b> Front-end website for a self-improvment leadership company.
-The website was built in PHP on an apache server, running a SQL database.
+The website was built in PHP on an apache server, running a SQL database, and hosted on AWS.
 This website includes the integration of several third-party APIs (Google, PayPal, AWS, and several others).

 ## HTTP Server
 * <b>Language:</b> Java